kohei-us/mdds/doc/multi_type_vector.rst

 :cpp:member:`~mdds::mtv::trace_method_properties_t::function_name` and
 :cpp:member:`~mdds::mtv::trace_method_properties_t::function_args` each time a traced method is called.
 Both of these properties are printable string types.

+Note that this ``trace`` function is entirely optional; the code will compile fine even when it's not defined.
+Also, it must be declared as static for it to be called.

 Let's instantiate an object of ``mtv_type``, call some of its methods and see what happens.
 When executing the following code: